From Under the Cork Tree: Title and artwork

 The title is taken from a line in the 1936 children's book The Story of Ferdinand by Munro Leaf, which Wentz was intrigued by.
 The story focuses on a bull named Ferdinand who would rather sniff flowers under a cork tree than participate in fights.
-The album cover features a van with a trailer in a slump of snow.
-This is a reference to the car accident the band was in while they were driving to New York City to film the video for "Grand Theft Autumn/Where Is Your Boy" from their album Take This to Your Grave.
+The album cover is done by graphic designer Frank Gargiulo with creative direction by Louis Marino.
+The cover features a van with a trailer in a slump of snow.
+The scene is shown in a theater setting with an audience of monochromatic, silhouetted men in suits (faceless and their backs to the viewer) watching in the foreground.
+The van and the trailer in the snow is a reference to a real-life car accident the band was in while they were driving to New York City to film the video for "Grand Theft Autumn/Where Is Your Boy" from their album Take This to Your Grave in during the winter season of 2003.
+While driving, their van slid off the road and it crashed into a forest.
+In the Limited Black Clouds and Underdogs edition, the men in suits have been replaced by the band members (Patrick Stump, Andy Hurley, Pete Wentz, and Joe Trohman) and the van and trailer has been replaced by the actual van accident.
+But the theater setting remains the same in both standard and limited editions.